Marshmallow root

 • Anti-inflammatory action: Natural compounds work throughout the body to reduce inflammation-related pain and swelling.

 This gentle herb has been trusted for over two thousand years.
 In smoking blends, it adds smoothness while delivering therapeutic benefits directly to respiratory tissues.
+Many users find it creates a cooler, less harsh smoke that feels gentler on the lungs.

 Safety note: May slow medication absorption when taken together.
 Consult healthcare providers before combining with prescription drugs.